halfnibble/assays/README.md

-# assays
+# Assays

 Script to run assay data validation.

+Place sample lab data in the `/lab` folder and sample client data in the `/client` folder.

+## Copyright

-Code copyrights belong to Mr. Chadwick Spencer.
+All rights belong to Chadwick Spencer.
+For use by Amec Engineering.